igorrturano/Epic-Server/pkg/systems/epicspawn/README.txt

 - The spawner uses the BossStruct property to store the complete boss configuration
 - The spawner is invisible by default (graphic 0x1ea7)
 - The system uses a datafile to track all spawners (:epicspawn:epicbosses)
+- NPC templates are automatically prefixed with the appropriate package
+- Form data is stored in memory while navigating between pages

 Commands:
 ---------